 Hyperlinks in PowerPoint are underlined by default.
-Underlined text is a visual signal denoting there is a link behind it, and is a best practice from the user experience point of view.
-However, in some presentations design projects you might need to remove underline from hyperlink text.
+Underlined text is a visual signal denoting there is a link behind it and is a best practice from the user experience point of view.
+However, in some presentation design projects, you might need to remove the underline from hyperlink text.

-Unfortunately there is no direct option to remove hyperlink underline in PowerPoint.
+Unfortunately, there is no direct option to remove the hyperlink underline in PowerPoint.
 But there is a workaround if you really need to hide underline from hyperlink text.

-The trick is creating a hypelinked transparent rectangle and placing it in front of your text.
+The trick is creating a hyperlinked transparent rectangle and placing it in front of your text.

 Here’s the step-by-step process.

 1. Open your slide.
 Right-click on underlined hyperlink text, and select ‘remove hyperlink’.